rust-lang/rfcs/text/0000-public-private-dependencies.md

 For edition migrations, `cargo fix` will look for the warning code and mark those dependencies as `pub`.

 However, for this example, it was an oversight in exposing `serde_json` in the public API.
-Removing it from the public API is a semver incompatible change.
+Note that removing it from the public API is a semver incompatible change.
 ```toml
 [package]
 name = "diagnostic"